initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

       f.write("\n")
 ```

 It's pretty straightforward to use.
-Run `python tosharegpt.py frieren_dialog.txt data.jsonl` and you will get a JSONL file that should look like this:
+Run `python tosharegpt.py frieren_dialogue.txt data.jsonl` and you will get a JSONL file that should look like this:

 ```
 {"conversations": [{"from": "human", "value": "We'll have to look for work once we're back."}, {"from": "gpt", "value": "You're already thinking about that?"}]}